-Every August, more than 100,000 people go to the North End of Boston to participate in the Festival of St. Anthony, which, like other festas in the United States, is put on by an Italian American mutual aid society.
-The Festival celebrates cultural and religious heritage while observing a saint’s feast day.
+Every August, more than 100,000 people go to the North End of Boston to participate in the Festival of St. Anthony, which, like other festas in the United States, is organized by an Italian American mutual aid society.
+The festival is a celebration of cultural and religious heritage.

 St. Anthony’s festa is organized by an all-male fraternal organization.
-Scholar Robert Orsi, who has studied a similar festa of Madonna del Carmine in New York City in his book The Madonna of 115th Street, has shown that these fraternal “mutual aid” societies were one of the first forms of organization among Italian immigrants.
-Even before they built churches, men from the same home town or region of Italy gathered to support one another, to seek the protection of patron saints from home, and to assure each other of mutual aid should any tragedy befall them in the new land.
+In his book The Madonna of 115th Street, the scholar Robert Orsi describes a similar festa of Madonna del Carmine in New York City, demonstrating that these fraternal “mutual aid” societies were one of the first forms of organization among Italian immigrants.
+Even before they built churches, men from the same hometown or region of Italy gathered to support one another, to seek the protection of patron saints from home, and to assure each other of mutual aid should any tragedy befall them in the new land.
 They worried especially about the possibility of dying far from home, with no one to see to a proper funeral and burial.
 The distinction between the mutual aid society and the church is still evident today.
 The society’s festa of St. Anthony is observed in August as a great public festival, while the St. Anthony Festival at St. Leonard’s Church is observed at the church on the second Sunday in June, as close as possible to the official St. Anthony’s Day, June 13.

 There are Italian street festivals in many American cities and towns.
 In Providence, Rhode Island, parishioners of St. Anthony’s Church carry a huge image of St. Anthony through the streets.
 The image is said to weigh as much as three hundred pounds.
 In Allentown, Pennsylvania, streets are blocked off for the street fair called the “Festa Italiana” at the time of St. Anthony’s Day in June.
 Sicilians in Buffalo, New York celebrated the Feast of Our Lady of Miracles of Mussomeli, a festa observed there for nearly eighty-five years.
-While many would call these festas more cultural than religious, it is still true that the loyalty, the participation, and the devotion they display continue to generate a sense of community for Italian-American Catholics.
+The loyalty, participation, and devotion that these festas display continue to generate an enduring sense of community among Italian-American Catholics.